pabliqe/slugtenberg/README.md

 ## Database-Free

 Files and folders are the backbones of our slug system.
-Filenames are used to internally link views, media and information to an unique URL Slug for public access.
+Filenames are used to internally link views, media and information into a unique URL slug for public access.

 Each time you create a page file ending on `.html|.liquid`, Slugtenberg will automatically attach any data or media file that share the same folder and/or name.
 This way, if you have `index.liquid`, you can create an `index.json` or `index.yml` to handle data for that specific page inside.